mansong1/hce-jenkins-integration-demo/README.md

 - Store account information and api keys as secrets
 - Parameterize requirements (experiment IDs) and expectations (resilience score) in the pipeline

-The detailed documenttation can be found in [tutorial.md](./tutorial.md)
+The detailed documentation can be found in [tutorial.md](./tutorial.md)